artonoximee/scrap-parliament/README.md

 ```
 ruby scrap_deputies.rb
 ```
-To scrap names and emails from senators, type this the terminal :
+To scrap names and emails from senators, type this in the terminal :
 ```
 ruby scrap_senators.rb
 ```